Why is this medication prescribed?

 - tell your doctor what herbal products you are taking, especially St. John's Wort.

 - tell your doctor if you have or have ever had an intestinal obstruction (a blockage in your intestine).
 Your doctor will probably tell you not to take naloxegol.

-- tell your doctor if you have or have ever had stomach or bowel problems such as stomach ulcers (sores in the lining of the stomach), Crohn's disease (a condition in which the body attacks the lining of the digestive tract, causing pain, diarrhea, weight loss, and fever), diverticulitis (inflamed bulges in the lining of the large intestine), cancer of the stomach or bowel, or Ogilvie's syndrome (a condition in which there is a bulge in the bowel); or kidney or liver problems.
+- tell your doctor if you have or have ever had stomach or bowel problems such as stomach ulcers (sores in the lining of the stomach), Crohn's disease (a condition in which the body attacks the lining of the digestive tract, causing pain, diarrhea, weight loss, and fever), diverticulitis (inflamed bulges in the lining of the large intestine), cancer of the stomach or bowel, or Ogilvie's syndrome (a condition in which there is a bulge in the bowel); or kidney or liver disease.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking naloxegol, call your doctor.

 What special dietary instructions should I follow?

 Do not eat grapefruit or drink grapefruit juice while taking this medication.

 What should I do if I forget a dose?

 Take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.